anuragxel/roadwork-dataset/README.md

 - **Description:** Contains semantic segmentation labels for images in `images.zip` in the Cityscapes format.
 - **Usage:**
   - They are named in the same format as images/ and stored in scene/gtFine/ folder.
-  - The split is the same as the "GPS SPLIT" mentioned earlier.
+  - The split is the same as the "gps_split" mentioned earlier.
   - For each image, three files have been generated following the CityScapes format
     - `<image_name>_labelColors.png`
     - `<image_name>_labelIds.png`